joyce-leesw/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A project to design a Tic Tac Toe game to play against yourself.
+A project to design a Tic Tac Toe game to play against yourself using backtracking.